SoftwareSandbox/effit-challenge/CaptainsLog.md

+## 2019/11/11 - Choices of updating the TestBuilder API or not: result
+The choice to keep the API as is, wouldn't work, because you cannot change the id fields of instances of course, you dummy.

+The other thing I noticed though, is that instead of having your compiler tell you something is wrong and needs fixin', it'll be the tests that tell you this.

+So the conclusion is: whenever your construction of a domain object changes, your test builder should change API along with it.

 ## 2019/11/11 - Choices of updating the TestBuilder API or not
 While redesigning `addCompetitor` to use just competitor names instead of `Competitor`s: